 The US Census Bureau via the Department of Housing and Urban Development reports a series of metrics around new construction, including permits (granted before construction begins), starts (once ground is actually broken), and completions.
 Starts often fall before a recession officially begins, and bottom out at the end of the recession before gradually recovering.
 New housing starts dropped by 30% in April 2020, following a 19% decline in March, as quarantine brought construction to a halt in many areas.

 Historically, home prices have suffered more in periods of financial crises, like the Great Recession of 2008.
-So far, through March, home prices are continuing to rise, according to the Case-Shiller Index.
+So far, through October, home prices are continuing to rise and at rate significantly above historic levels, according to the Case-Shiller Index.

 The National Association of Realtors now also publishes Median Sales Prices and Existing Home Sales, monthly.
-The number of existing homes sold was down 17.8% on a seasonally adjusted basis for April 2020, as transactions were disrupted by the quarantine.
-However, pricing still remained strong, with the median existing-home price up 7.4% year over year, with price increases in every region nationwide.
+The number of existing homes sold continues to soar, though slowed slightly in November as cases increased again, down -2.2% on a seasonally adjusted basis for November 2020, but still up 26% vs. 2019.
+Pricing also continues to increase, with the median existing-home price up +14.6% year over year, with price increases in every region nationwide.

-The NAR indicates that a general shortage in housing supply is driving price increases, while demand remains robust due to low-interest rates.
+The NAR continues to indicate that a general shortage in housing supply is driving price increases, while demand remains robust due to low-interest rates.
 Since the 2008 Great Recession, new construction has failed to keep pace with household growth, driving a housing shortage and pushing prices up.

 Related Post: Is This a Good Time to Buy a House?

 In a downturn, the housing market is often aided by the low-interest-rate environment, which makes mortgages more affordable than ever.
+Today, mortgage rates remain and hit new historic lows nearly every week.
 However, in the current environment, I am hearing directly from followers who are struggling to get mortgage approvals, even with good credit, solid jobs and down payments, as banks are inundated with small business loan applications or are limited in their ability to extend new mortgages while so many existing mortgages have been put into forbearance.

 What Real GDP Says About When the Economy Will Recover